 Committing to VC funding is a big deal and a decision that should not be made lightly.

 Although the money and experience from VC's can help your business quickly grow, you are also giving away a stake in the company, and the money comes with strings attached.

 Be sure you do your due diligence in finding the right investor - one that truly believes in the growth and success of your business.

-What Skills Do I Need To Succeed For My Podcast?
+What Skills Do I Need To Succeed In Starting A Podcast?

 Let’s look at these skills in more detail so you can identify what you need to succeed in your day-to-day business operations:

 Self motivation and discipline skills are critical in order to become successful in this field.

 It's likely that you will find yourself starting and running your podcast from home, which could mean there are more distractions for you.

 Here are the basic skills needed for self motivation & discipline:

 - Becoming a self starter: It's important that you are capable of independently completing a task without the help or direction of anyone else